bitrise-io/devcenter/_articles/en/deploy/ship.md

 <div><button type="button" class="collapsible"><p>Publishing an app for iOS</p></button> <div class="collapsible-content" markdown="1"> {% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is [exposed](https://mpxzvqn7ysfysw.preview.forestry.io/reviews/ship-add-on-beta-version/#exposing-a-workflows-artifacts-to-ship) to Ship.
 For an iOS app, the Workflow should contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step.
 Make sure the **Xcode Archive & Export for iOS** Step archives and exports the project with `Release` configuration."%}

-{% include message_box.html type="important" title="" content="If you wish to deploy an iOS app that is built using Flutter, React Native, or any other cross-platform framework, be aware that the **Deploy to Bitrise.io** Step looks for an `.xcarchive` file.
+{% include message_box.html type="important" title="Apps built with cross-platform frameworks" content="If you wish to deploy an iOS app that is built using Flutter, React Native, or any other cross-platform framework, be aware that the **Deploy to Bitrise.io** Step looks for an `.xcarchive` file.
 You must make sure this file ends up in the correct directory.
 Read more in the [Deploying iOS apps built with cross-platform frameworks](/deploy/ship/#deploying-ios-apps-built-with-cross-platform-frameworks)."%}

 To configure publishing an iOS app to App Store Connect (formerly known as iTunes Connect), you have to: